 Against the Wild * Year: 2014 * Country: Canada * Breed content: High

-Long-coat Malamute, Newman, in a starring role.
+Long-coat Malamute, Newman plays “Chinook” in a starring role.

 With a different Mal than the prequel, and in a smaller part.
+A third installment is called Hero Dog (see below).

 Back to God’s Country * Year: 1953 * Country: US * Breed content: Medium

-One of many movies based on the James Oliver Curwood’s Kazan and Baree novels, this one casts a fawn Great Dane as the central wolf-dog character and uses Malamutes for the wolves and sled teams in which speed is of the essence.
+One of many movies based on the James Oliver Curwood’s Kazan and Baree novels, this one casts a fawn Great Dane as the central wolf-dog character and uses Malamutes for the wolves and in sled teams in which speed is of the essence.
 Because, why not?

 Cats & Dogs * Year: 2001 * Country: Australia/US * Breed content: Low